DragonMinded/bemaniutils/README.md

 A utility to take a packet as logged by proxy, services, trafficgen or bemanishark, and replay that packet against a particular server.
 Useful for quickly grabbing packets that caused a crash and debugging the crash (and verifying the fix).
-It also lets you replay that packet against your production instance once you fixed the issue in case that packet was a score or profile update that you care about.
+It is also compatible with the packet logs found on exception and unsupported packet messages in the Admin Event Logs page on the frontend.
+It also lets you replay that packet against your production instance once you fix the issue in case that packet was a score or profile update that you care about.

 ## responsegen